 5 Healthy Habits to Support your Immunity this Winter

 The good news?
-There are some simple, preventative measures you can take and healthy habits to support your immunity during this time of the year.
+You can take some simple, preventative measures and healthy habits to support your immunity during this time of the year.

 1. Stay active

 Research shows that regular exercise decreases the risk of infection.
 Individuals who exercise a couple of times a week have a lower incidence of getting sick with upper respiratory tract infections, such as common colds and the flu (1).
 Further research by Chastin et al.,(2021) suggests that regular, moderate to vigorous physical activity is associated with reduced risk of community-acquired infectious diseases.